nustarada/new_portfolio/replit.md

 - **Primary Font**: Replaced Modern Heritage Display with Mona Sans SemiBold Wide for all headings
 - **Font Weight**: Updated from `font-normal` to `font-semibold` to match new font characteristics
 - **Letter Spacing**: Increased to 0.02em for better readability with the new wide font
+- **Text Color**: Changed all section headings from gradient backgrounds to clean `text-white` styling
-- **Consistency Applied**: All major section headings across Home, Case Studies, and Liffo case study pages now use uniform `font-semibold` styling
+- **Consistency Applied**: All major section headings across Home, Case Studies, and Liffo case study pages now use uniform `font-semibold text-white` styling

 ### Color Applications
 - **Primary Color**: Use `text-primary` for accent elements and highlights
-- **Gradient Headers**: Use background gradients with `bg-clip-text text-transparent` for major sections
+- **Section Headers**: Use `text-white` for all major section headings (no gradient backgrounds)
 - **White Text**: Use `text-white` for main content, `text-white/80` or `text-white/85` for secondary content

 ### Consistency Requirements
-- All major section headings across the portfolio MUST use `text-4xl md:text-5xl font-semibold modern-heritage`
+- All major section headings across the portfolio MUST use `text-4xl md:text-5xl font-semibold modern-heritage text-white`
 - Always use `font-semibold` for main section headings to match Mona Sans SemiBold Wide characteristics
+- Always use `text-white` for section headings (no gradient backgrounds)
 - Always include `modern-heritage` class for headings and `jost-secondary` for body text
 - Maintain consistent spacing: `mb-6` for section headings, `mb-8` for larger gaps
 - **CRITICAL**: Never use `font-normal` for any heading elements - all headings use `font-semibold`
+- **CRITICAL**: Never use gradient text backgrounds - all headings use clean `text-white`

 This ensures perfect visual consistency across Home, Case Studies, Admin, and any future pages.